-- Meet with the high school counselor or teachers and determine appropriate Tech Prep curriculum plan. - 2.
-Complete the initial four years of the Tech Prep curriculum plan and receive a high school diploma. - 3.
-Achieve a grade of "B" or better for the technical courses within the curriculum plan. - 4.
-Pass the secondary level final exam with a "C" or better for each course for which credit is requested. - Submit a completed articulation application to the Tech Prep Coordinator at Walters State. - a.
-Student must attain 80 percent of the competencies within the application for the course(s) requested for credit - b.
-The application must be signed by the secondary instructor, counselor, and high school principal. - The secondary instructor will submit a copy of his/her final exam to the office of Tech Prep. - d.
-The counselor will submit a high school transcript with the articulation application and the student's six-year plan. - 6.
-Meet all admission requirements and enroll at the post secondary institution within two years. - Complete 16 hours of non-articulated credit, excluding remedial and developmental courses and high school deficiencies. - 8.
+- Meet with the high school counselor or teachers and determine appropriate Tech Prep curriculum plan. - Complete the initial four years of the Tech Prep curriculum plan and receive a high school diploma. - Achieve a grade of "B" or better for the technical courses within the curriculum plan. - Pass the secondary level final exam with a "C" or better for each course for which credit is requested. - Submit a completed articulation application to the Tech Prep Coordinator at Walters State. - a.
+Student must attain 80 percent of the competencies within the application for the course(s) requested for credit. - b.
+The application must be signed by the secondary instructor, counselor, and high school principal. - c.
+The secondary instructor will submit a copy of his/her final exam to the office of Tech Prep. - The counselor will submit a high school transcript with the articulation application and the student's six-year plan.

+- 6. Meet all admission requirements and enroll at the post secondary institution within two years. - 7.
+Complete specified hours of non-articulated credit or other conditions as outlined in Individual Program Areas, excluding remedial and developmental courses and high school deficiencies. (see Tech Prep Coordinator) - 8.
 Upon receipt of the articulation application and upon obtaining all required post secondary signatures, the student will receive a letter of Articulation Credit from the director of SIS/Admissions and Records.
 The student will provide this letter to the post secondary advisor at the time he/she initially enrolls so that there will not be replication of course work.